 Heartrendingly, a believer or even a congregation can start in the Spirit with the true Gospel and yet, end up in the flesh with false religion without having noticed the transition.
 (Galatians 1:6-9, Galatians 3:1-5 & Hebrews 2:1-4)

 Tragically, when this happens, people’s focus and trust is no longer on Christ, and on Him alone.
-This has disastrous consequences!
+A church or group then easily strays from the truth and soon turns into a cult that misleads and enslaves people!

 For I determined not to know anything among you, save Jesus Christ, and him crucified.
 1 Corinthians 2:2.
 (See also 2 Corinthians 3:1-6, Ephesians 2:8-10, Galatians 5:9 & Revelations 22:19)